zhenyouluo/jupiter/README.md

-# java-ioc
+# Jupiter
-A simple java IOC framework implementation.
+Jupiter is a simple java ioc container, both support xml and annotation configuration.